nkorsakov-tw/qa.md/test-plan.md

    Never approve a task without re-testing functionalities that have been updated or fixed to ensure they now work as expected.

 8. **Comprehensive Descriptions**:
    When reporting an error, provide a detailed description.
-Include all essential steps taken, so that the issue can be easily understood and replicated.
+Include all essential steps taken, so that the issue can be easily understood and reproduced.
+If you understand that there is the need in screenshots for visual representation, take them and attach to the task.

 9. **Stay in Touch with the Development Team**:
    Keep track of the tasks you've set.
 Stay updated on their status, respond promptly to queries or requests from the development team, and don't forget to close tasks that have been resolved.